pchorus/myfrontendstack.com/posts/using-angular-s-async-pipe-to-avoid-unsubscribe.md

 1. The stream completes, i.e. the observable emits a certain number of values and stops.

-2. The stream throws an exception that is not catched.
+2. The stream throws an exception that is not caught.

 3. `unsubscribe()` is called on the observable's subscription.
 This needs to be done when the observable does not complete and thus the stream would keep emitting values endlessly.

 ## Angular's HttpClient
-In the example above the data stream is started by calling `get()` on Angular's `HttpClient`.
-This function creates an http request and returns an observable.
+In the example above, the data stream is started by calling `get()` on Angular's `HttpClient`.
+This function creates an HTTP request and returns an observable.
 The observable emits a single value which is the request's response and completes immediately.
 Therefore, you do not need to call `unsubscribe()`.